Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Discussion and Conclusions

+The presence of policy-sensitive content in the channel was also a significant predictor in both samples.
+On Fameswap, 53\% of channels posted potentially deceptive ideological and financial content, as per YouTube's guidelines.
+Before repurposing, they belonged to various innocuous content categories, ranging from humorous content to sports and celebrity gossip.
+Figure~\ref{fig:2_part_real_example} illustrates an example of a problematic transition, in which a channel that previously shared ``interesting facts'' is sold and repurposed into a news channel featuring contentious geopolitical actors: Russia, Ukraine, Zelenskyy, etc. Due to space constraints, we cannot discuss all remarkable cases individually, and instead, quantitatively show that policy-sensitive content is significantly related to channel repurposing (\textbf{H1}).

 Our results suggest that social media audiences are becoming more commoditized (i.e., have less differentiation, have widespread availability, and compete mainly on price).
-From the lens of transaction cost economics, social media account markets are evolving from forums (unassisted markets) into assisted markets, with lower barriers to entry and increased liquidity~\cite{williamsonTCE}.
-This transition typically makes outsourcing more attractive and, as a result, fosters specialization, a pattern that frequently emerges across cybercriminal endeavors~\cite{wegberg2018plug,stringhini2014harvester,huang2015framing}.
+From the lens of transaction cost economics, social media account markets are evolving from forums (unassisted markets) to assisted markets, with lower barriers to entry and increased liquidity~\cite{williamsonTCE}.
+This transition typically makes outsourcing more attractive and, as a result, fosters specialization, a pattern that frequently emerges in cybercriminal endeavors~\cite{wegberg2018plug,stringhini2014harvester,huang2015framing}.
 In our context, this may signal the emergence of actors who specialize in harvesting organic audiences.

-We do not claim nor expect these markets to be free of fraud.
+We do not claim nor expect these markets to be free from fraud.
 Many vendors may use artificial engagement to inflate their numbers and sell accounts at a premium.
-However, these markets are increasingly becoming more transparent, allowing prospective buyers to access more information.
+However, these markets are growing.
+They are also increasingly becoming more sophisticated, allowing sellers to share screenshots and incorporating feedback systems.
 This continuous evolution, coupled with the apparent success of these markets, seems to indicate that a substantial portion of buyers find these markets useful.